Belly Button Infection: Causes And 10 Natural Treatments

 How do you clean your belly button?

 The best way to steer clear of belly button infections is to keep your navel clean and free of microbes.
-Here’s how you can do it:
+Here’s safely and effectively:

 • Take a little antibacterial soap or shower gel on a clean washcloth.